Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 ## Description

 ## Switching Scenes
 This code fetches the output of Rocksniffer and evaluates game state and song timer.
-Depending on the state it switches to the scenes defined in global variables for Rocksmith, song, and break (pausing during a song)
+Depending on the state it switches to the scenes defined in global variables for Rocksmith, song, and break (pausing during a song).

 ## Providing Global variables